helpfulrobot/macka601-caroufredsel/README.md

 2. Edit the new page
 3. Drag images into the "Photos" area
 4. Change Carousel settings by using the "Settings" tab
+5. In your Page.ss, put a <% include CarouFredSel %>.
+This will instruct SS on where to place your carousel.

 Carousel does have a default css located in the css folder, customize this as needed to your needs